Fourth Grade Learning Basket Activities

 Learn to Draw

-If you’re looking for an engaging “how to draw” book for kids, I’ve been impressed with this Melissa Sweet series so far.
-My kids have both books one and two and use them regularly.
+If you’re looking for an engaging drawing book for kids, I’ve been impressed with Melissa Sweet’s Learn to Draw series so far.
+My kids have several books in the series and use them regularly.

 SHOP THESE RESOURCES